J0nasW/logu-iota/docs/index.md

 ## In Development

 Please keep in mind, that we have started this project on February 2020 and are deeply in development of the core code.
+Currently we are working on:

-* Code on the Raspberry Pi
+* Code on the Raspberry Pi with DHT11 Integration
-* Web-Client and Docker Environment
+* Web-Client and Docker Environment for a Client Station

 ![UC](img/under-construction.jpg)